xdmnl/api-documentation/source/includes/_endpoints.md

 * Assign or unassign a conversation by sending an `assignee_id`

-* Update the tags of a conversation by sending an array `tags` containing the names of the all the tag of a conversation (unknown tags will be automatically created)
+* Update the tags of a conversation by sending an array `tags` containing the names of the all the tags of a conversation (unknown tags will be automatically created)

 * Archive a conversation by sending `archived` in `status`